blacklightpy/vaultofknowledge/Kalam Argument.md

 		2.23 Therefore, the temporal series of past events cannot be actually infinite.
 3. Therefore, the universe has a cause of its existence.
 # Let's attack this argument

 ---
+What is cause and why should everything have it?

+Sometimes I like some stuff, and there may not be an attributable cause for it.
+If you say that the universe has some cause to exist, doesn't that the same apply to

+---
-Why can't an infinite exist?
+2.1 Why can't an infinite exist?

 Just imagine a sea of water, and nothing else.
 Imagine it stretches on forever, and there is no end to it.
 Simply by this imagination, you have seen infinity.
 Definitely it exists in your mind, which exists in this world.